blockcypher/gobcy/README.md

-** This an update clone of gobcy.
-The mainly changes is replace the balance related fileds data type from `int` to `bit.Int`.
-The original implementation will be broken is product environment which is pretty obviously. **

 # gobcy

 A Go wrapper for the [BlockCypher](http://www.blockcypher.com/) API.
 Targeting support for Bitcoin (main and testnet3) and BlockCypher's internal testnet, but others (Litecoin, Dogecoin) should work too.